One of the greatest investors of all time attributes most of his investing success to learning under a failed playwright.

 “You should concentrate on the world of companies, not arcane accounting mathematics.”

 Buffett has regularly railed against issues with as-reported accounting metrics.
 He’s mocked the changes with net income causing Berkshire’s earnings to swing quarter to quarter in ways that completely misrepresent the company’s performance.

-Buffet is not alone in recognizing that as-reported earnings numbers and other financial statement data is terribly problematic and misleading.
+Buffett is not alone in recognizing that as-reported earnings numbers and other financial statement data are terribly problematic and misleading.
 He is certainly one of the more outspoken on the issue.

 If the earnings number is not reliable, then neither is the as-reported earnings growth number.
 That makes the P/E, price to earnings ratio, just as useless.